gatkin/gatkin-personal-site/_posts/2019-01-07-writing-maintainable-tests.md

   how I approach writing test code.

 ---
 I recently read *[XUnit Test Patterns](http://xunitpatterns.com/index.html)* by Gerard Meszaros, and it has changed how I approach writing test code.
-When I initially began writing unit tests, I focused primarily on ensuring my production code was was well-written, maintainable, and testable.
+When I initially began writing unit tests, I focused primarily on ensuring my production code was well-written, maintainable, and testable.
 Because I did not give any special consideration towards the maintainability of the test code itself, some of the unit tests I wrote turned out to be a burden when making later changes.

 The key principle for writing maintainable test code that I took away from *XUnit Test Patterns* is to **minimize the dependency of the test code on the system under test (SUT)**.
 All information about the SUT that is irrelevant to a test case should be kept out of the test.
 Every piece of knowledge that a test contains about the SUT is an additional coupling point between the test and the SUT.
 The more coupling points a test case has to the SUT, the more likely that a change to the SUT will require a corresponding change to the test, thereby increasing the maintenance burden.
 A test case should specify only the absolute minimum necessary amount of information about the SUT required to perform the test and no more.